zlaski/loudgain/README.md

 loudgain defaults to the ReplayGain 2.0 standard (-18 LUFS, "dB" units, uppercase tags).
 Peak values are measured using the True Peak algorithm.
+The only exception are Opus files which are 'nailed' to -23 LUFS by design.

 **Standing on the shoulders of giants:** loudgain wouldn’t be possible without Linux and the fantastic [`FFmpeg`](https://ffmpeg.org/), [`taglib`](https://github.com/taglib/taglib) and [`libebur128`](https://github.com/jiixyj/libebur128) libraries.
 Thank you!